Skip to content

 Frequently Asked Questions

-Ford generators score an average of just 2.4 out of 10 for value, which is the lowest category score for either brand in this comparison.
-This suggests that buyers may not receive performance or features proportional to the purchase price.
+Based on the scoring data, Ford generators score an average of 2.4 out of 10 for value, while Westinghouse scores 7.0.
+This suggests that Westinghouse consistently delivers more performance and features relative to price.

 Explore Further